 Roy Book Binder

-Not only is Book Binder a terrific guitarist in the Piedmont tradition, he is a true songster with a giant repertoire; he is virtually a walking encyclopedia of folk music.
+Not only is Book Binder a terrific guitarist, he is a true songster with a giant repertoire; he is virtually a walking encyclopedia of folk music.
 He ventures across the spectrum of old-time folk with a seemingly endless song list, although in fair warning, he will recycle his jokes.
 Book Binder is fundamentally a blues & Ragtime rooted troubadour and one of the last great characters in a land where the culture that he represents, a heritage that traces straight back to the turn of the 19th to 20th century minstrels, is almost lost.
-He is so much fun.
+Not only the but he is also a songwriter.
+He shared with the country blues.com that he will soon release a new album of all original material.

 Recommended Starter: